eoscostarica/gGoods/README.md

 	</a>
 </p>

-# NFTs that enable communities to raise funds
+# NFTs for NGOs: enabling communities to raise funds

 <p align="center">
 	<a href="https://git.io/col">